Concrete slab piers being used underneath a floor to help stabilize the floor permanently.

 We can fix your cracked slab floors once and for all!
 Call us for a free floor slab repair quote today!
-We serve Owensboro, Evansville, Radcliff, and many nearby areas in Indiana and Kentucky.
+We serve Owensboro, Evansville, Newburgh, and many nearby areas in Indiana and Kentucky.

 When a floor slab settles, the damage can manifest itself in many ways.
 Along with cracks in the concrete, the floors can separate from the walls as they sink downwards.
 Alternatively, the interior wall may be pulled down with the floor, instead separating from the ceiling.
 Walls can also pull away from other walls, and interior wall cracks can form -- commonly off the corners of interior doors.